zhaoliangvaio/llmcostcut/README.md

 ## 🚀 Quick Start

-Instead of calling the LLM directly every time, use `**monitor**` as a smart router: it first tries the small student model; only when the student is uncertain (confidence below `p_threshold`) does it fall back to the teacher LLM.
+Instead of calling the LLM directly every time, use `**monitor**` as a smart router: it first tries the tiny student model; only when the student is uncertain (confidence below `p_threshold`) does it fall back to the teacher LLM.
 Over time, the student learns and LLM calls drop toward zero.

 ```python
 from datasets import load_dataset